manjuappu1375/Identity-Reconciliation/README.md

    You should receive the following response:

    ```
-   Welcome to the Emotorad Backend Task API
+   Welcome to the Identity-Reconciliation API
    ```

  ###  CURL Command: